Santa Fe 2926

-Santa Fe 2926 is a former Atchison, Topeka and Santa Fe Railway (ATSF) class 2900 4-8-4 type steam locomotive, built by Baldwin in 1944.
-It was used to pull passenger and fast freight trains, mostly throughout New Mexico, until its fire was dropped on Christmas Eve of 1953, and it was retired from revenue service.
-It was subsequently donated to a park in Albuquerque for static display.
-In 1999, it was purchased by the New Mexico Steam Locomotive and Railroad Historical Society to be rebuilt for operational purposes.
-After over twenty years of work, No. 2926 steamed up again on July 24, 2021, and will eventually be used in mainline excursion service between Albuquerque and Las Vegas, New Mexico.
+Atchison, Topeka and Santa Fe 2926 is a 2900 class "Northern" type steam locomotive, built in May 1944 by the Baldwin Locomotive Works for the Atchison, Topeka & Santa Fe Railway.
+It was used to pull passenger and fast freight trains, mostly throughout New Mexico, until retired from service in 1953.
+In 1956, ATSF donated No. 2926 to the City of Albuquerque for static display.

+In 1999, the non-profit New Mexico Steam Locomotive and Railroad Historical Society purchased No. 2926 for restoration.
+In 2021, No. 2926 moved under its own power for the first time in almost 70 years.
+It is the world's heaviest 4-8-4, and the sole operating class 2900 locomotive among the last six in existence.
+The Society, under the trade name New Mexico Heritage Rail, plans to operate historic rail excursion trains behind No. 2926 between Albuquerque and Las Vegas, New Mexico.

 History

 Revenue service

-No. 2926 was among the last group of steam passenger locomotives built in 1944 by the Baldwin Locomotive Works in Eddystone (Philadelphia), Pennsylvania for the Santa Fe Railway.
+No. 2926 was among the last group of steam passenger locomotives built in 1944 by the Baldwin Locomotive Works in Eddystone (Philadelphia), Pennsylvania for the Atchison, Topeka and Santa Fe Railway.
 This class of locomotives comprised the heaviest 4-8-4's built in the United States, and among the largest.
 The railroad used the locomotive in both fast freight and passenger service, and it accumulated over one million miles of usage before its last revenue run on December 24, 1953.
 Equipped with the latest Timken roller-bearing tandem side-rods between 1946-1948, it was then approved for 110-mph speeds with the Santa Fe's crack passenger trains: up from 100-mph when delivered with its original side-rods.
-The locomotive and a caboose were donated to the City of Albuquerque, New Mexico in July, 1956 in recognition of the city's 250th anniversary, and placed in Coronado Park.